 Think about the kind of scenery you’ve come to see.
-If it’s mostly glaciers you’re after, hang around longer in South Iceland, whereas if you’re more interested in nature and wildlife, then the north of the country with its seals, whales and horses will tick all the boxes.
+If it’s mostly glaciers you’re after, hang around longer in South Iceland, whereas if you’re more interested in nature and wildlife, then the north of the country with its seals, whales, and horses will tick all the boxes.

 If you plan to add on other driving routes – such as around the Snæfellsnes, Reykjanes peninsulas, or the Westfjords – then allow plenty of time for these add-ons.

-Though most travelers are likely to have come to Iceland for the wow-factor of its countryside, a campervan trip shouldn't mean that you rule out stopping in urban areas.
+Though most travelers are likely to have come to Iceland for the wow factor of its countryside, a campervan trip shouldn't mean that you rule out stopping in urban areas.

 Iceland’s towns and cities have many excellent attractions such as museums, plus great coffee and restaurants you won’t want to miss.
-Good signage and plenty of spacious car parks mean that even in a vehicle like a campervan you don't need to worry about being too large to fit.
+Good signage and plenty of spacious car parks mean that even in a vehicle like a campervan, you don't need to worry about being too large to fit.

 If you’re struggling to make a decision, it can help to choose your campsites first and work out the sightseeing from there.
 Check out the map on the Tjalda website for a glance at where the country’s campsites are located and what facilities they offer.
-For example, you can easily check if a site has WiFi, electricity, gray water disposal and other amenities.
+For example, you can easily check if a site has WiFi, electricity, gray water disposal, and other amenities.

 An adventure of a lifetime

 Cruising along Iceland's Ring Road in a camper van will leave you with extraordinary memories.
-A comfortable way to explore the country at your own pace, all you need to figure out now is which campervan rental or motorhome is the best fit for you.
-Once you have that nailed down, pick up the keys and bon voyage!
+A comfortable way to explore the country at your own pace, all you need to figure out now is which campervan or motorhome rental is the best fit for you.
+Once you have that nailed down, pick up the keys, and bon voyage!